mcctm/Cracking-the-Coding-Odyssey/README.md

 # Cracking the Coding Odyssey :space_invader:

+Created by Miranda Chan, Tendy Su, Albert Chan and Justin Jao.
 A data visualization project to explore the 2021 FreeCodeCamp New Programmers Dataset.
-We visualize why and how people are learning to code, and what their aspirations are.
+We visualize why and how people are learning to code, and what their aspirations are, primarily motivated by how we are second degree computer science students ourselves.

 ### External References